-The Student Academic Grievance form may be obtained from the Office of Instruction and on the college’s website.
 Both parties to the grievance are responsible for keeping copies of all paperwork associated with the grievance procedure in the event that the procedure should progress to higher levels.

 The Dean or designee will then discuss the matter with both the student and the faculty member individually.
 The Dean or designee may choose at this point to issue a written decision delivered by certified mail to both the student and the faculty member, and said decision must be rendered within ten college business days of receipt of the grievance.
 Alternatively, the Dean may choose at this point to arrange a meeting with the principals.
 The date for this meeting must be chosen within ten college business days following the receipt of the grievance.
 The meeting itself may occur as much as seventeen college business days after the receipt of the grievance.
 A written decision delivered by certified mail will be rendered to the principals within twenty college business days following the meeting.